 Usability and conversion issues.
 404 error returned when the page is opened in a new tab.

-Lack of responsive layout impairs website UX
+The lack of a responsive layout impairs the website user experience.

 Usability and conversion issues.
 A website without responsive design.